peakshift/bitcoin-ux/coinjoins/design-sprints.md

 We started with a question @nothingmuch posted about amount organisation in the Bitcoin Design Slack - and it has lead us down its own rabbit hole of exploring use cases and user flows private payments together.

+Interacting with bitcoin privately at this point in time demands a large amount of technical know how.
+The interfaces and design patterns used are also technically driven, causing a steep learning curve for users.

 The challenge became to think of solutions to aid the transition form a early adopter, technical user base to a wider mainstream user base.
 How might we increase adoption of bitcoin, in a safe way?

-## Prinpals
+## Pricipals

-### Consistency

-Create a consistent visual language for simmilar objects that is true to bitcoin.

 ### Famarilitiy
-Lots of concepts being used in wallets are technically driven and often get surfaced to users in the interface causing confusion...
+Using familliar patterns and anaologies we can allow new users to begin interacting faster, and gradually grow their bitcoin knowledge — not having to learn too many things upfront and risk being overwhelmed and eventually give up before they even start.

 ### Empathy

-- User is education through the software so they can slowly develop confidence by gaining experience.
+- User is educated through the software, so they can slowly develop confidence by gaining experience.
-- Learn what a UTXO is, not imediatly but over time.
-- Against the user flow of dumbing things down to make things simple
+- Be against dumbing things down, instead aim to make bitcoin understandable.
-- Grow with the user
+- Grow with the user.
+Not everyone is an expert, and even experts at one point in time are beginners.
-- Time may be a better metric than amount

 ### Truthful

+Be truthful to bitcoin.

+You are not given privacy when interacting onchain — the perception of this could lead to bad consequences for users who are unaware and require such.

-- Be true to the principals of bitcoin and display that honestly
+Be true to the principals of bitcoin and display that honestly.
+Be truthful to the user.
+They should know they are using bitcoin, but not distracted by it when they need to complete a task.

-  - most wallets have a total balance and you spend out of the balance, but thats not how bitcoin works.
+- *e.g. of not being truthful.
+Most wallets have a total balance and you spend out of the balance, but thats not how bitcoin works.*
+- Help users learn what a UTXO is, not imediatly but over time.
+- Give them choice.

-### Private
+### Consistency

-- Separate pseudonymous identities
-  - Linking change address
-  - Common input heuristic
-    - all inputs are the same identity
-  - e.g. sending to my mom for example
+Create a consistent visual language for simmilar objects, especially in the case when new concepts are being introduced to the user (*e.g. UTXOs*).

 ## Concepts